tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/040_add_login_feature/README.md

 If the sample_actor.wasm isn't recent, check if your build failed.

-Run the dev-runner. `docker compose up`.  **Make sure you wait** about 2 minutes untill all actors are successfully activated.
+From the **dev-runner** repo root directory, run `docker compose up`.  **Make sure you wait** about 2 minutes untill all actors are successfully activated.

-Now start the frontend using `npm start`
+In a different terminal window, go to the `tutorial-v1` repo and `cd sample-front-end`.
+From here you can start the frontend by using `npm start`

 Then start your browser go to http://localhost:3200/